dogballs/cattle-bity/README.md

 - src
   - core - Game engine.
 Think of it as a library which can be reused in another projects.
 Should not have any code associated with game domain.

+### Implementation details

+- As we depend on one particular sprite, we want to follow the size of the images which are present on the sprite.
+Original images on the sprite are too small, so we are scaling it 1:4 in code.
+For now it is hardcoded which every display object.

 ### Resources

 Game related: